sony/nmos-cpp/README.md

 For more information about AMWA, NMOS and the Networked Media Incubator, please refer to <https://www.amwa.tv/>.

 - The [nmos module](Development/nmos) includes implementations of the NMOS Node, Registration and Query APIs, the NMOS Connection API, and so on.
-- The [nmos-cpp-registry application](Development/nmos-cpp-registry) provides a simple but functional instance of an NMOS Registration & Discovery System (RDS), utilising the nmos module.
+- The [nmos-cpp-registry application](Development/nmos-cpp-registry) provides a simple but functional instance of an NMOS Registration & Discovery System (RDS), utilizing the nmos module.
 - The [nmos-cpp-node application](Development/nmos-cpp-node) provides an example NMOS Node, also utilising the nmos module.

 The [repository structure](Documents/Repository-Structure.md), and the [external dependencies](Documents/Dependencies.md), are outlined in the documentation.